 By Steve & Tamami Laser reporting from Tokyo, Japan

-We saw Tokyo DisneySea®, the companion theme park to Tokyo Disneyland®, being built in 1999 during one of our many trips to Japan.
-We made our first official visit to this amazing place in October 2001, a few weeks after the grand opening.
+During one of our many trips to Japan, we saw Tokyo DisneySea®, the companion theme park to Tokyo Disneyland®, being built in 1999.
+We made our first official visit to this amazing park in October 2001, a few weeks after the grand opening.
 We’ve returned many times over the years.
-Now that DisneySea is celebrating its 15th anniversary, we’d like to share our photos and videos from our last three trips.
+DisneySea recently celebrated its 15th anniversary.
+We’d like to share our photos and videos from our last four trips.
 And we’ll try to explain why this is one of our favorite Disney theme parks.

 We made this photo of the “Wing of Wishes” ship during our visit to DisneySea in early 2017 when the extended 15th Anniversary celebration of the park was still going strong.
 See our DisneySea Plaza video below for a closer look at this amazing work of art.